HeuristicPerson/bluetooth_2_hid/README.md

   sudo reboot
   ```

-- Re-connect the Pi to the host and check that the cable is in good shape
+- Re-connect the Pi to the host and check that the cable is capable of transmitting data, not power only

 - Try a different USB port on the host